EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/7-PaintedWorldOfNaryn.md

 The Rot also affects the environment, slowly turning swaths of land int swamps and sludge fields.

+### Stellar Keep
+The Stellar Keep is a large stone-brick castle that sits atop a ledge of the lonely mountain at the center of the painted world.
+Within it resides the Caretaker, her army of strig ARMY_NAME, and the sleeping Naryn.

 \page

 ## Rotten Swamp Bellow